 That way I get the best of both worlds:

-The community aspect from Splice + the incredible plugins, editing ability & sound library of Loopcloud.
+The community aspect from Splice + the incredible plugins, and free cloud storage that automatically backs up all my projects.
+And on top of that, the editing ability, & sound library of Loopcloud.

 They both have 30 day trials, so give them a spin and see for yourself!